How much is your car accident case worth?

 Document everything you can.
 Use your smart phone to snap photos of the damage.
 Most phones will have an audio recording device and/or a note-taking feature where you can electronically store your thoughts and observations.
 It’s vital that you obtain the name and contact information of any eye witnesses, along with those of other involved drivers.

-Lastly, speak to an attorney before making any statements to insurance companies or other parties.
+Lastly, speak to a auto injury lawyer before making any statements to insurance companies or other parties.

 Documentation of the car accident incident